Retrodad0001/evil_dungeon/README.md

 - keep the complexity of the code to an minimum and only increase the complexity (like extra abstractions) when the need arises for the sake of performance or extensibility
 - use as much as possible bevy instead of external crates.
 Exceptions are crates that fill in the gab or functionality.
 - I want to learn more about the trade off between maintainability ECS vs OO (or maybe there is sweet spot between the two?)
-- I like the rust tooling, I want to learn (even when its not needed for the game) how to maximize automatic testing, so I can learn what is possible or not and reuse that logic in the future with an bigger game.
+- I like the rust tooling, I want to learn (even when its not needed for the game) how to maximize automatic testing, so I can learn what is possible or not and reuse that Knowledge when creating another "real" game.
--want to learn but also provide knowledge to the community and maybe have some good discussions.
+- want to learn but also provide knowledge to the community and maybe have some good discussions.
--it must be polished and not a tech demo alone, so I can learn to polish with bevy and the ECS paradigm.
+- it must be polished and not a tech demo alone, so I can learn to polish with bevy and the ECS paradigm.

 Latest version screenshot..